MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 04 - Counters/README.md

   <img src="Photos/10-4bitcase.jpg" style="width: 45%; height: 300px;" title="Enable, Reset = 10"/>  <img src="Photos/11-4bitcase.gif" style="width: 100%; height: 300px;" title="Enable, Reset = 11" />
 </p>

 The results shown on the board align with the desired behavior of the counter as it was being designed.
 When the reset is active (= 0) the counter will reset to zero, otherwise it will continue counting.
 When the enable is active (= 1) the counter will increment, otherwise it will remain unchanged from the previous value.
-Hence, in the first photo, when the reset was active but the enable inactive the counter was zero and it wasn't incrementing no matter how many times we press the push button (clock).
+Hence, in the first photo, when the reset was active but the enable inactive the counter was zero and it wasn't incrementing no matter how many times we pressed the push button (clock).
 In the second case, when the reset was active and the enable was active the counter was supposed to increment but it is resetting to zero because the reset is active.
 In the third case, when the reset was inactive and the enable was inactive, the counter would have incremented if it weren't for the enable being off.
 Finally, in the fourth case, when the reset was inactive and the enable was active, we were able to observe the counter incrementing on the HEX0 as we press on the push button.
+Note that you may hover your mouse over a picture to get the state description of the test case.

 </details>